kristus123/bloggy/content/blog/cv/dnb.md

 <content-quote quote="Work is supposed to be fun!" person="JJ" source="Coworker" icon="mdi-account">
 </content-quote>

-This quote from a coworker was quite inspirational, and made the decision even easier to make.
+This quote from my coworker was quite impactful, and made the decision even easier to make.

 I decided to quit my job in order to focus on other things.
 My goals were to get into the habit of exercising, learn new skills, and enjoy life.